link2pk/link2pk/README.md

 - 👋 Hi, My name is Praveen Kumar
 <!--  - 👀 I’m interested in Figma/Sketch/Zeplin to html css development -->
-- 💞️ I’m looking to collaborate on projects in which a React js, html or css developer is required
+- 💞️ I’m looking to collaborate on projects in which a html css developer is required.

+Thanks

 <!---
 - 🌱 I’m currently learning ...